mdobydullah/v-flag-icons/README.md

 The awesome flag icons are created by [Freepik](https://www.flaticon.com/authors/freepik).

 ## License
-The package's licensed under the [MIT License](https://github.com/mdobydullah/v-flag-icons/blob/master/LICENSE).
-Please check the flag icons provider's [License](https://profile.flaticon.com/license/free).
+The package is under the [MIT License](https://github.com/mdobydullah/v-flag-icons/blob/master/LICENSE) but the flag icons aren't free.
+You can use all icons for free with attribution.
+Please check the flag icons provider's [Free License](https://profile.flaticon.com/license/free) terms and conditions.
+If you don't like to use icons with attribution, then please buy membership.

+## Note

+This package helps you to use Flaticon's flag icons easily.
+If you have any questions please [contact me](https://obydul.me/contact).

+Thank you for using Vue Flag Icons. :heart: